spencerpayne/AirPollution/README.md

 4. **Coordinate Bank**: The application maintains a list of available coordinates fetched from the database.
 Users can select coordinates from this list for quick access.

+5. **Adding New Data into the Database**: To add new data to the database, simply choose a coordinate, and make sure it is selected in the "selected coordinates" field.
+Then, fill in your data in the CO2, PM2.5, PM10, Temperature, and Humidity fields.
+Finally, you can click the "Add New Data" button, and your data will be added to the database.

 ## Screenshots

 ![](/Screenshots/AirQualityImage1.png/)